JoyfulProgramming/nerds_observability_course/Fix Bugs 20x Faster - From Zero to Incident Superh 96bbcf8408f04df9968ebe583824919e.md

 **Acceptance Criteria:**

-TODO
+* Understand the benefit of staying curious and open to changing hypothesis
+* Create a new hypothesis related to orientation

 **Solution:**

+[SCRIPT]

+This was another hard task.
+Don't worry if your hypothesis doesn't look like mine.

+This is a skill that takes lots of practice to hone.

+That said:

 **Hypothesis:** Specific orientations cause the errors.

 **Question:** Do all errors happen with a specific orientation?

+OK, so what data do we need to answer this question?

+[ENDSCRIPT]

 # Task - 2 - Define Data - Explore Group By

+[SCRIPT]

+We need to decide what data to collect to answer our question about orientation.

+This is a perfect case for grouping our data.

+But which attributes should we group by?

+[ENDSCRIPT]

 **Introduction:**

-TODO
+Explore how grouping by an attribute can help discover correlations.

 **Description:**

+Here's our question:

 **Question:** Do all errors happen with a specific orientation?

-When establishing correlations, `GROUP BY` is **very powerful**.
+Let's think about what we need:

+1. We need to know if there was an error
+2. We need to know the orientation
+3. We need to know how many times each combination occurred

-Can you think of a few fields we can group by to explore this question?
+Can you think of a few attributes we can group by to explore this question?

 And then can you write a SQL statement that reflects this?

 **Acceptance Criteria:**

-TODO
+* List attributes we can group by to discover correlations
+* SQL statement we had previously has been amended to include the GROUP BY clause

 **Solution**

+[SCRIPT]

+We want to see how errors and orientation are correlated.

-Group by **Orientation**.
+So we group by **Error** and **Orientation**.

 **Event**: `app.pattern.border_added_to_preview` called